supryan/IFTTT-OSX/README.md

 Examples
 ============

 <p>Here are a few examples of what you could do with these bundled apps.
-If for some reason the Hazel rules weren't installing for you, I've listed them out here:</p>
+If for some reason the Hazel rules weren't working for you, I've listed them out here:</p>
 ------------
 <p><strong>1.
 Parking Location Reminder</strong> | Automatic<br>
 <i>Description: If ignition turns off, send an OSX notification of the most recent location you parked.
 Downloads a map image and uses that for the <code>-contentImage</code> and opens the downloaded image using <code>-activate</code>.</i></p>